Isidore-Newman-School/p5_template/README.md

 #### Windows:

-1. Open Node.js command prompt
+1. Open Node.js command prompt (Windows) or terminal (Mac/ Linux)
 2. cd into the directory where your project is
-3. type: http-server
+3. type:

+    http-server

-4. navigate to localhost:8080 in your web browser
+4. navigate to `http://localhost:8080` in your web browser to see your project

 ## Not updating?